 Voters will need to cast a special vote if they are:

 - not on the printed roll used to issue ordinary votes at a voting place

 At the advance voting place or voting place these voters will be given a declaration form to complete with their voting papers.

 Hospitals and rest homes

-Vote issuing teams visit hospitals and rest homes to issue votes to patients and residents in the 12 days before the election.
+Vote issuing teams visit hospitals and rest homes to issue votes to patients and residents in the 12 days before the by-election.
 Issuing teams are accompanied by a Justice of the Peace.